 - Cloud Pub/Sub*.
 Cloud Pub/Sub provides a fully managed, real-time messaging service that allows developers to send and receive messages between independent applications.

 - Cloud Dataflow*.
-Cloud Dataflow is a unified programming model the provides managed services for developing and executing a wide range of data processing patterns including extract, transform, load (ETL) and batch and continuous computation.
+Cloud Dataflow is a unified programming model that provides managed services for developing and executing a wide range of data processing patterns including extract, transform, load, and batch and continuous computation.
 Cloud Dataflow frees developers from operational tasks, such as resource management and performance optimization.

 - Cloud Storage*.
 GCP provides an object store solution for excellent IoT performance and price.

 - Cloud Datastore*.
 Cloud Datastore is a NoSQL database that is ideally suited for mobile and web endpoints.

 - Cloud Bigtable*.
 Cloud Bigtable is designed for workloads that require higher speed and lower latency, such as analytics.

 - Cloud Dataflow*.
 Dataflow provides programming primitives, such as powerful windowing and correctness controls, that can be applied across both batch- and stream-based data sources.

 - BigQuery*.
 BigQuery is a fully managed, petabyte-scale, low-cost enterprise data warehouse for analytics.

 - Cloud Dataproc*.
 For Apache Spark* and Apache Hadoop*, Cloud Dataproc is designed for open source data tools for batch processing, querying, streaming, and machine learning.